Ringo Sheena: Tokyo Jihen

 On May 31, 2004, Sheena formed a band called Tokyo Jihen (東京事変, Tōkyō Jihen).

 The original lineup of Tokyo Jihen was Ringo Sheena (vocals, guitar, melodica), Mikio Hirama (ヒラマミキオ, Hirama Mikio) (guitar, backing vocals); Seiji Kameda (亀田誠治, Kameda Seiji) (bass guitar); H Zett M (stylized as H ZETT M), also known as Masayuki Hiizumi (ヒイズミマサユ機, Hiizumi Masayuki), (keyboard/piano); and Toshiki Hata (刄田綴色, Hata Toshiki) (drums).
 The band was first introduced in Sheena's Sugoroku Ecstasy tour and is also featured on Sheena's Electric Mole DVD.

 Hiizumi and Hirama left Tokyo Jihen in July 2005, and the band selected two new members: Ryosuke Nagaoka (長岡亮介, Nagaoka Ryōsuke), also known as Ukigumo (浮雲), on guitar and backing vocals, and Keitarō Izawa (伊澤啓太郎, Izawa Keitarō), also known as Ichiyo Izawa (伊澤一葉, Izawa Ichiyō), on keyboards in September 2005.
-The band released its second album featuring the new lineup in January 2006 and played two concerts, at the Osaka-Jo Hall in Osaka and the Budokan in Tokyo, in February 2006.
+The band released its second album, featuring the new lineup, in January 2006 and played two concerts, at the Osaka-Jo Hall in Osaka and the Budokan in Tokyo, in February 2006.

 Resumption of solo work

-In late 2006, Ringo announced that she would resume work as a solo artist as the Music Director for the 2007 film Sakuran.
+In late 2006, Sheena announced that she would resume work as a solo artist as the Music Director for the 2007 film Sakuran.
 The album Heisei Fūzoku (2007) is the soundtrack from this film.
 Violinist Neko Saitō and the band Soil & "Pimp" Sessions appear on the album.
 A song featuring her and Soil, "Karisome Otome (Death Jazz version)" was released on iTunes Japan exclusively on November 11, 2006.
 It went to the top of the charts and remained there for days.

-In June 2007, Sheena was asked to compose music for the kabuki Sannin Kichisa by Kanzaburo Nakamura.
-She composed the ending theme and some other music.
+In June 2007, Sheena was asked to compose music for the kabuki Sannin Kichisa by Kanzaburo Nakamura, for which she composed the ending theme "Tamatebako" (玉手箱, "Casket").

 In September 2008, Sheena provided Japanese boy band Tokio with two songs for their singles.

-In February 2009, Sheena had written music for Japanese rock duo Puffy AmiYumi.
+In February 2009, Sheena wrote music for Japanese rock duo Puffy AmiYumi.
 The duo's member Ami was introduced to Sheena by Hikaru Utada.
-Ami is a fan of Sheena's music, which amounted to their friendship together.
+Ami was a fan of Sheena's music, which amounted to their friendship together.

-In March 2009, Sheena Ringo received the newcomer Fine Arts Award in the Popular Culture category from the Ministry of Education, Culture, Sports, Science and Technology.
-In May of the same year, Sheena released a solo single titled "Ariamaru Tomi", which was used as the theme song for the TV drama Smile.
-In June, Sheena released her solo album titled Sanmon Gossip after a long hiatus.
+In March 2009, Sheena received the newcomer Fine Arts Award in the Popular Culture category from the Ministry of Education, Culture, Sports, Science and Technology.
+In May of the same year, she released a solo single titled "Ariamaru Tomi", which was used as the theme song for the TV drama Smile.
+In June, she released her solo album titled Sanmon Gossip after a long hiatus.
 On December 2, 2009, Sheena released the single "Nōdōteki Sanpunkan" with Tokyo Jihen after an interval of about two years.